Security Audit

 2. Prowler

-Prowler is open-source third-party software known for assessing the AWS best practices and defenses.
+Prowler is open-source third-party software known for assessing the AWS cloud security best practices and defenses.
 This audit tool has a great compliance and configuration scanner which focuses on areas like networking and identity management whilst checking for compliance statuses with regulatory standards like HIPAA and GDPR.

 3. ScoutSuite